 - Castle of San Jorge

-You also have to take into account that the entrance to the Alcázar is free for disabled people, children under 16 years old and residents of Seville.
-Pensioners and students will also have a discount on the general entrance fee and in the last hour of access to the Alcazar (from 16 to 17 in winter and from 18 to 19 in summer) the entrance is free for all visitors.
-Something very important: this does not mean that you should not book in advance any type of free entrance so as not to miss out.
+You should also note that admission to the Alcazar is free for disabled persons, children under 16 years of age and residents of Seville.
+Pensioners and students will also have a discount on the general entrance fee and during the last hour of access to the Alcazar (from 16 to 17 in winter and from 18 to 19 in summer) the entrance is free for all visitors.
+One very important thing: this does not mean that you should not book in advance for any type of free admission so as not to miss out.

 Finally, you may also be interested to know that the Alcázar occasionally organises dramatised visits by night.
-Keep an eye on the official channels to find out when they take place and book your place in advance.
+Keep an eye on the official channels to find out when they are and book your place in advance.

 Ana's Traveller Tip

-Don't visit the Alcazar in a hurry.
-Set aside at least two hours of your trip to enjoy its gardens and architecture.
+Don't visit the Alcázar in a hurry.
+Set aside at least two hours of your trip to enjoy the gardens and architecture.

-The Alcázar of Seville is right in the historic centre, very close to the Cathedral and the Santa Cruz district.
-Once you arrive in this area you will have no problem finding the different signs that indicate the entrance, although it is true that it can go unnoticed in the face of the beauty of the surroundings.
-Various city buses will drop you off near this area, as well as the metro line that runs through some parts of Seville.
+The Alcázar of Seville is in the historic centre, very close to the Cathedral and the Santa Cruz quarter.
+Once you arrive in this area you will have no problem finding the different signs that indicate the entrance, although it is true that it can go somewhat unnoticed in view of the beauty of the surroundings.
+Various city buses will drop you off near this area, as well as the metro line that runs through some areas of Seville.

 The nearest metro and bus stop is Puerta de Jerez and from there, if you don't want to walk, you can take a tram that will drop you off at the door of the Cathedral, just a few metres from the Alcázar.